 “It plays upon sectarian myths of identity and way of life in Northern Ireland and has failed in any way to cope with the work of art in approaches that is either balanced, suitable or in the long run honest.”

-The guide described the work of art in nationalist areas as presenting “topics of freedom from oppression, and a rising nationalist self assurance that romantically and surreally mix and in shape photographs from the Book Of Kells, the Celtic mist mock-heroic posters of the Irish artist Jim Fitzpatrick, assorted phoenixes growing from the ashes and revolutionaries clad in wonderfully idiosyncratic sombreros and bandanas from ideological battlegrounds in Mexico and South America.”
+On loyalist work of art, the manual stated: “Recently, Protestant murals have taken on a grimmer air, and regular topics include wall-eyed paramilitaries forever status company towards growing liberalism, nationalism and all the other -isms Protestants see eroding their stern, Bible-driven way of lifestyles.”The guide described the work of art in nationalist areas as presenting “topics of freedom from oppression, and a rising nationalist self-assurance that romantically and surreally mix and in shape photographs from the Book Of Kells, the Celtic mist mock-heroic posters of the Irish artist Jim Fitzpatrick, assorted phoenixes growing from the ashes and revolutionaries clad in wonderfully idiosyncratic sombreros and bandanas from ideological battlegrounds in Mexico and South America.”

-“The concept that loyalists are protesting in defense of a ‘stern, Bible-pushed manner of lifestyles’ has the hoop of a person with one eye on a vintage social history and little to no experience of life now in loyalist districts,” she said.
+Author and commentator Fionnuala O Connor stated that the guide has a ” Republican triumphalist ring to it” and is “patronizing and sneering at loyalists.”The concept that loyalists are protesting in defense of a ‘stern, Bible-pushed manner of lifestyles’ has the hoop of a person with one eye on a vintage social history and little to no life experience now in loyalist districts,” she said.

-Referring to the “grimmer air” the airline’s guide stated loyalist work of art had taken on, Prof Shirlow stated the “reimagining” of Protestant work of art had brought about fewer paramilitary themes and as a substitute a extra awareness on community birthday party, gender issues, peace constructing and “non-sectarian identification tropes”.
+Referring to the “grimmer air” the airline’s guide stated loyalist work of art had taken on, Prof Shirlow stated the “reimagining” of Protestant work of art had brought about fewer paramilitary themes and, as a substitute, more awareness of community birthday parties, gender issues, peacebuilding, and “non-sectarian identification tropes.”The textual content is, based totally upon the proof that I preserve, unacceptable and will probably facilitate a sectarianized narrative,” Prof Shirlow added.